 Edward Barber & Jay Osgerby

 Edward Barber and Jay Osgerby, founders of the London-based studio that takes their names, joined the Mutina team in 2013 with the Mews collection.
-They renovated the collaboration with Puzzle and Mistral, and launched Lane and Primavera in 2018.
+They renovated the collaboration with Puzzle and Mistral in 2016, Primavera in 2018, and launched Time and Rivington Tables in 2023.

 Barber and Osgerby opened their London-based studio in 1996, after graduating from the Royal College of Art.
 Their multidisciplinary approach pushes the boundaries of industrial design, architecture and art.
 Their works include collections for Knoll, Vitra, B & B Italia, Cappellini, Venini and Flos, limited edition pieces and commissions such as the London 2012 Olympic Torch and the £2 coin designed for the Royal Mint.